 How do I create a dormer using manual roof editing tools?

 Dormers can be drawn manually in Chief Architect using the standard drawing tools and a few basic techniques.

 - Open the Chief Architect plan in which you want to build a manual dormer or create a new plan by selecting File> New Plan from the menu.

 - The example below uses a 30' by 40' Cape Cod style house, with a roof pitch of 12:12.

 - For information about creating a Cape Cod, see the Related Articles section at bottom of this page.

 - In floor plan view, select Tools> Reference Floors> Up One Floor from the menu to go to the second floor.

-- Select Build> Walls> Interior Wall to draw an interior wall about 8 feet from the exterior wall.
+- Select Build> Walls> Interior Wall to draw an interior wall in from the exterior wall.

 - Use the Build> Walls> Exterior Wall tool to draw a room that will become the dormer.
 Remember to draw in a clockwise direction.

 - Select Build> Walls> Break Wall to separate the interior wall section in back of the dormer.
 Delete the section of interior wall behind the dormer.